 Alternatively, users can also ask the virtual assistant to request a cab from a particular service simply by saying– “Hey Google, get me an Uber ride to”.
 While users will be able to request a cab using the Google Assistant they will still have to grab their smart phones.
 By tapping on their preferred cab service they can confirm their booking.

 Availability of the Feature

 The feature is available for Google Assistant on all smart phones.
 Including Android smart phones, iPhones, Google Home smart speakers and other third-party speakers that support Google Assistant.
-As far as the availability is concerned, Google says that the feature will be available in select countries initially and that it will roll out the feature to other languages soon.
+When it comes to availability, this feature will first be available in a few selected countries and will then roll out globally, according to Google.
 It says the new ride requests will be available “first in English and any country where one of our supported ride service partners operate.
 We plan to expand to more languages in the coming months.”